dcook604/s4site/docs/mental_model.md

 ## System Architecture

+> **Note (2024-06):** All import paths must be relative (e.g., `../lib/prisma`) rather than using path aliases like `@/lib/prisma`.
+This is required for compatibility with Docker and CapRover builds, which do not resolve TypeScript path aliases by default.

 ### Frontend-Backend Integration
 The application uses Next.js to seamlessly blend frontend and backend capabilities:
 - React components for UI rendering